-Objective 2.4: Improved access to timely and appropriate surgical treatments and procedures.
+Objective 2.4: Improved access to timely and appropriate surgical treatments and procedures

 Acute care is the largest and most expensive sector in the health care system.
 Within this sector, the use of hospitals is changing.
-Advances in technology and techniques have led to less use of inpatient beds for surgical recovery as outpatient day surgery has increased.
+Perioperative care (the period extending from the time of hospitalization for surgery to the time of discharge) has changed, given advances in technology and techniques that have led to less use of inpatient beds and increased use of outpatient day surgery.
 A majority of the inpatient bed capacity in many hospitals is now used for our growing population of frail seniors, and we must ensure those services are delivered appropriately for those patients.
 This requires improved coordination between hospitals, primary care and other care providers in communities to develop patient pathways for frail seniors that avoid hospitalization.